UsableSecGuy/Capstone-Instafluencer-App/backend/README.md

 - [Flask](http://flask.pocoo.org/)  is a lightweight backend microservices framework.
 Flask is required to handle requests and responses.

-- [SQLAlchemy](https://www.sqlalchemy.org/) and [Flask-SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/2.x/) are libraries to handle the lightweight sqlite database.
-Since we want you to focus on auth, we handle the heavy lift for you in `./src/database/models.py`.
-We recommend skimming this code first so you know how to interface with the Drink model.
+- [SQLAlchemy](https://www.sqlalchemy.org/) and [Flask-SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/2.x/) are libraries to handle the postgres database.

 - [jose](https://python-jose.readthedocs.io/en/latest/) JavaScript Object Signing and Encryption for JWTs.
 Useful for encoding, decoding, and verifying JWTS.